oliver-oloughlin/kvdex/README.md

 })
 ```

 The schema definition defines collection builder functions (or nested schema definitions) which receive a builder context.
-Standard collections can hold any type adhering to KvValue (string, number, array, object...), while indexable collections can only hold types adhering to Model (objects).
+Standard collections can hold any type adhering to KvValue (string, number, array, object...), large collections can hold strings, arrays and objects, while indexable collections can only hold types adhering to Model (objects).
 For indexable collections, primary (unique) and secondary (non-unique) indexing is supported.

 ## Collection Methods